JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7954 days**.

-And here is a just a random fact -  **The average person changes their career every 13 years**.
+And here is a just a random fact -  **Of all the restaurants that are opened, 90% of them fail in the first year.
+Of the remaining ones that survive, 90% of those fail in the second year**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)